cbjs-dev/cbjs/docs/src/guide/deploy/index.md

 Cbjs provides a set of functions to help you deploy and maintain your Couchbase cluster.

 ::: warning
-This package in early stage of development and is not recommended for production yet.
+This package is in active development and its API may change without warning.
 :::

 ```bash [npm]